dmizr/phuber/README.md

 ## Training

 This project uses [Hydra](https://hydra.cc/) to configure experiments.
-Configurations can be overriden through config files (in the `conf/` folder) and the command line.
+Configurations can be overriden through config files (in `conf/`) and the command line.
 For more information, check out the [Hydra documentation](https://hydra.cc/docs/intro/).

 With Hydra, configurations can be fully customized directly though the command line.
 To find out more about the configuration options, run:
 ```
 python3 train.py --help
 ```

-To run the experiments from the paper (72 different configurations), only 5 options need to be overriden.
+To run the experiments from the paper (72 different configurations), only 5 arguments need to be provided.
 These are:
 - the dataset: `mnist, cifar10, cifar100` (e.g. `dataset=cifar100`)
 - the model: `lenet, resnet50` (e.g. `model=resnet50`)
 - the loss: `ce, gce, linear, phuber_ce, phuber_gce` (e.g. `loss=phuber_ce`)
 - the label corruption probability ρ of the training set (e.g. `dataset.train.corrupt_prob=0.2`)
-- the gradient clipping max norm (not used by default) (e.g. `hparams.grad_clip_max_norm=0.1`)
+- the gradient clipping max norm (gradient clipping is not used by default) (e.g. `hparams.grad_clip_max_norm=0.1`)

-**Note:** When choosing a dataset and model, the hyper-parameters (e.g. number of epochs, batch size, optimizer, learning rate scheduler, ...) are automatically modified to use the configuration described by the authors in their experiments.
+**Note:** When choosing a dataset and model, the hyper-parameters (e.g. number of epochs, batch size, optimizer, learning rate scheduler, ...) are automatically modified to the configuration described by the authors in their experiments.
 If needed, these hyper-parameters can also be overriden through command line arguments.

-#### Examples
+### Examples

 Training LeNet on MNIST using cross-entropy loss and no label corruption:
 ```